Home » Programs and Courses » Ultrasound Program

 Provide compassionate patient care and education to promote overall well-being.

-Act professionally within recognized ethical and legal standards.
+Act professionally in accordance with recognized ethical and legal standards.

 Demonstrate a commitment to lifelong learning.